Manomenu/endProject_GK/README.md

 I avoid abstractions and templates unless they will finally seems applicable in previously implemented code.

 At the very begining I want to implement simple solutions, and later switch to more robust solution in an iterative manner.
-For example I will later try to switch from basic renderer to ray casting rendering.

 ---